Average accuracy ±2% (around ±0.1 mm)

-The price of Brass is directly related to the volume of the model to print.
-The bigger the model volume, the less you pay per cm³.
-Electroplated brass models cost about 5 EUR more per model than the natural PU coated color.
+The price of brass is directly affected by the volume of the model you intend to print.
+The bigger the volume, the less you pay per cm³.

 Brass can be typically used for detailed miniatures, sculptures, jewelry or preprint tests (e.g. to form-fit before ordering Gold or Silver).
 The material is perfect if you want your piece to bling as Gold but you don’t want to spend so much money.